atharvakadam-7/Power-of-Math-End-to-End-AWS-Web-Application/README.md

 A serverless web application built entirely on AWS.
 Users enter a base and an exponent, hit Calculate, and get the result back in the browser.
 Every calculation is stored in a DynamoDB table.
 The project walks through five AWS services and shows how they wire together into a working application.

-This repo documents the build from the tutorial video: [Architect and Build an End-to-End AWS Web Application from Scratch, Step by Step](https://www.youtube.com/watch?v=7m_q1ldzw0U).

 ---